Computers are essential and so are network administrators.

 Computers are essential tools for business.
 Almost every company, big and small, needs to have computers, which means they also need to hire experts who understand how to make computers work together.
 That’s the job of the Local Area Network Systems (LANS) network administrator.
-He or she will be part assembler, part caretaker.
-The network administrator will install new computers, replace equipment as it gets old, fix issues, and stay on top of updates for both machines and software.
-All of their hard work is vital to the success of a company because they enable their coworkers to be productive.
+In this role, you will be part assembler, part caretaker.
+You will install new computers, replace equipment as it gets old, fix issues, and stay on top of updates for both machines and software.
+All of your work is vital to the success of a company because you enable your coworkers to be productive!

 | Visit Link: Local Job Postings – Network Administrator